ets-labs/python-dependency-injector/docs/tutorials/asyncio.rst

 In this section we are going to prepare the environment for running our daemon.

-First, we need to specify the project requirements.
+First we need to specify the project requirements.
 We will use next packages:

 - ``dependency-injector`` - the dependency injection framework
 - ``aiohttp`` - the web framework (we need only http client)